 Stripping a bill - Occasionally, the original contents of a bill are taken out and replaced with new language.
 This can be done in committee or by amendment.
 This procedure is only allowed, however, if the new contents are relevant to the original subject matter of the bill.

 Third reading - This refers to the point at which a bill undergoes final passage or rejection by a roll call vote of the members of the House.
 A floor debate to discuss the merits of the legislation generally precedes the final vote.

 Veto - After a bill has been passed by both houses in the same form, it is eligible to go to the governor to be signed into law.
-If the governor rejects the bill, he issues a veto.
+If the governor rejects the bill, he or she issues a veto.
 A vetoed bill can be overridden by a constitutional majority in both houses.